 The packaging on the Cube Plus® 40 was top notch.
 I have found this to be the case with every Varidesk product I have ordered.
 The cardboard used is thick and reinforced in many areas.
 The converter is protected with Styrofoam and everything is very tightly packed.
 There is very little chance for damage on the Cube Plus® 40 due to shipping.

 The Cube Plus® 40 does not require any installation.
 You just need to unpackage the converter and place it on your desk.
 I would highly recommend having someone available to help you get the Cube Plus® 40 out of the box and place it on your desk.
 The converter weighs over 60 lbs. so it can be a difficult task to lift such a large, heavy object on your own.

 The build quality on the Cube Plus® 40 is very similar to the other Varidesk products I have reviewed.
-The product is made in China so it isn’t going to be on the higher-end for standing desk converters, but it is a better quality product than the low-end converters.
+The product is made in China.
+It isn’t on the higher-end of the standing desk converter spectrum, but it is a better quality product than the lowest -end converters we see coming out of China.
 The unit features a double z shaped base and a fixed dual platform design.
 The double z shaped base forces the platforms to move away from the base as they get higher, in an arcing motion.
 The unit functions with a basic pin locking and spring system.
 The adjustment process can feel clunky.
 The pin locking system is inconsistent and doesn’t always fully lock into place.
 I also prefer the quality of platforms on products like the Ergotron WorkFit-T and FlexiSpot M2 compared to the Cube Plus® 40.
 They feel stronger and feature a nicer finish.

 The good thing about the build quality on the Cube Plus® 40 is that Varidesk does a good job of making their products look nice.
 The color is uniform throughout and many of the inner workings of the desk are hidden from view with logo’d coverings.
 This provides a sleek look compared to many of its competitors.